UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Harris throws significantly more leather — a 1.2 sig. strike per minute gap.
 Wells is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Harris has tighter striking defense, making opponents miss more often.

-The Pick: Carlston Harris over Jeremiah Wells.
+The Pick: Jeremiah Wells over Carlston Harris.
 This is essentially a pick'em.
-The model nudges toward Harris at 51%, but there's almost nothing separating these two.
-Notably, the betting market has Harris at 47% implied while our model sees 51% — a 4-point disagreement that could signal value.
+The model nudges toward Wells at 51%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Billy Quarantillo vs Damon Jackson